Brokered by Professional Realty Group

 Garneau / Strathcona

-University corridor, fast leasing
+University corridor, steady leasing

 Oliver / Downtown